jup-ag/space-station/labs/2-perpetual-exchange/4-how-it-works.md

 ### Oracle

+Jupiter Perps always use Pyth oracles on the trading prices and chart data.
+However, there are 2 types of Pyth oracles, the `mainnet-beta` oracle and the `pythnet` oracle.

+For position changes, such as opening, closing or liquidating positions, keeper bots utilize Pyth's mainnet-beta prices.
+In times of congestion, they will use the backup Pythnet oracles.
+This improves reliability for traders to adjust their positions.

+For chart data, we are using the Pyth [Hermes](https://docs.pyth.network/price-feeds/pythnet-price-feeds/hermes) web service.
+The Hermes web service is using the prices from Pythnet.
+There might be slight deviations between the chart and your execution prices occasionally, due to the small variation between `mainnet-beta` and `pythnet` prices.

-For the product to work, we depend on Pyth oracles on the trading prices.
-There are two types of oracles by Pyth that we are using, the `mainnet-beta` oracles and the `pythnet` oracles.
-For example, you can check out the SOL/USD mainnet-beta oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=solana-mainnet-beta) and the SOL/USD pythnet oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=pythnet).
+You can check out the SOL/USD mainnet-beta oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=solana-mainnet-beta) and the SOL/USD pythnet oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=pythnet).

-For any positions, we first use the price reported by the `mainnet-beta` oracle first, from time to time, if the `mainnet-beta` oracle is behind or stale, we will use the `pythnet` oracle as the backup oracle.
+You can also utilize [Pyth Benchmarks](https://pyth.network/benchmarks) to check the oracle price for any of Pyth's listed tokens at any timestamp.
+Use this to independently verify historical oracle prices.